apc-llc/apc-llc.github.io/_posts/2015-10-07-openacc-workshop-at-tu-dortmund.md

 thumbnail_path: blog/2015-10-07-openacc-workshop-at-tu-dortmund/photo.jpg
 ---

-Applied Parallel Computing LLC delivered the OpenACC Workshop at the Technical University of Dortmund, Germany.
+Applied Parallel Computing LLC has delivered the OpenACC Workshop at the Technical University of Dortmund, Germany.
 The workshop has been kindly supported by NVIDIA and SMB GmbH.

 ![alt text](\assets\img\blog\2015-10-07-openacc-workshop-at-tu-dortmund\photo.jpg "Logo Title Text 1")